-NOTE: If you set the Show Floatbar option to Fly Over on either Admin Policy Tool or Wyse Management Suite, you must quickly move the mouse pointer on the desktop.

-() NOTE: If you set the Show Floatbar when mouse option to Delay and the Delay Floatbar Activation in

-Millionseconds to 0, the modern float bar is disabled in a full screen session.
+- NOTE: If you set the Show Floatbar option to Fly Over on either Admin Policy Tool or Wyse Management Suite, you must quickly move the mouse pointer on the desktop. - NOTE: If you set the Show Floatbar when mouse option to Delay and the Delay Floatbar Activation in Milliseconds to 0, the modern float bar is disabled in a full screen session.
 If you press Ctrl+Alt+down key combination to switch to the ThinOS desktop, the float bar is not displayed.
-You must press the Windows key using your keyboard to view the float bar.
 If you change the mouse pointer size to a number greater than 3 in a Blast session, you must use Ctrl+Alt to exit the session and view the floating bar on the ThinOS modern desktop.